-- Patients must see a Trainer and try at least 6 weeks of diet and exercise without successful weight loss.
+- Patients must see a Trainer and try at least six weeks of diet and exercise without successful weight loss.

-- All patients are referred to a behavioral health provider to ensure there is not a BH condition hampering their ability to lose weight.
+- All patients are referred to a behavioral health provider to ensure there is not a Behavioral Health condition hampering their ability to lose weight.

 Remember, more is not better.
-A handful is dangerous so take them as prescribed.
-All of the medication are addictive or have potentially fatal side effects.
+A handful is dangerous, so take them as prescribed.
+All of the medications are addictive or have potentially fatal side effects.
 I would never take them lightly.
 Do not mix any other weight loss supplements with them.

 Do they work?
-The bottom line is that they do work to help with weight loss, but they do not work to cause long term weight loss maintenance.
+The bottom line is that they do work to help with weight loss, but they do not work to cause long-term weight loss maintenance.
 Most studies show that in the long term, patients regain the weight.
-You absolutely must learn to eat healthily so if you plan to keep it off, you might be better off just learning to eat and exercise correctly.
+You must learn to eat healthily, so if you plan to keep it off, you might be better off learning to eat and exercise correctly.

 The bottom line: There is no magic pill for weight loss.
 Medications and supplements can help, but they have side effects, and you will regain the weight if you do not make life-lasting changes.